isomerpages/imda-oin/_media-centre/1a-faq.md

 <!-- Start of Drop down box -->
   <li>
     <input type="checkbox" id="list-item-15" class="toggle">
-    <label for="list-item-15" class="lbl-toggle">15.
-What happens if two or more problem owners have a common interest in a problem statement?
+    <label for="list-item-15" class="lbl-toggle"><b>15.
+What happens if two or more problem owners have a common interest in a problem statement?</b>

 </label>
         <ul>